What is experience design, exactly?

 Sextantworks closed down in mid-2016 after nearly four wild, busy years.
 We started out doing projects just for fun.
 Their success outpaced our ability to manage the opportunities let alone our own ambitions, so we disbanded.

 Many people have expressed disappointment at Sextantworks closing down.
-I’m humbled by the love and appreciation.
 While it was sad to close up shop, I am deeply gratified applying everything I learned to broader endeavors with an eye toward sustained impact.

 Do you still design adventures?